-Except for a few exceptions, all travelers entering Canada by air, land, or sea must use ArriveCAN.
+Except for a few exceptions, all travellers entering Canada by air, land, or sea must use ArriveCAN.

 - Your information must be submitted 72 hours prior to your arrival in Canada.

-- If you’re traveling by water, you’ll need to utilize ArriveCAN before or after you enter Canada to account for Wi-Fi issues on the sea.
+- If you’re travelling by water, you’ll need to utilize ArriveCAN before or after you enter Canada to account for Wi-Fi issues on the sea.